avaranovich/webcourse/README.md

 ## How to get started?
 All steps below should be executed only once -- the first time you work with the keydown.

+0. Clone the project.
+Ensure the submodules are initialized by running *git submodule init* and *git submodule update*
 1. Ensure you have Ruby (http://www.ruby-lang.org/en/) and Rubygems (http://rubygems.org/) installed.
 2. Build keydown gem by executing bootstrap.sh.
 You should see something like this in the console:
 > Successfully built RubyGem